ski-gear/ski-goggles/README.md

 ### Installation

-1. Use the `release` tab above to find the desired version and download it.
+1. Use the `releases` [tab](https://git.realestate.com.au/rta/ski-goggles/releases) above to find the desired version of `chrome.crx` and download it.

 2. Go to `chrome://extensions` on Chrome.